 Aside from historical attractions, Springfield is home to Knight’s Action Park, as well as the Kidzeum of Health and Science, perfect for spending a day as a family.
 No wonder this is one of the best places to visit in Southern Illinois for families!

 A laidback summer vacation awaits your family in Grafton!
 This charming city is nestled along the confluence of the Mississippi River and Illinois Rivers.
-Located under an hour from St. Louis, Missouri, and five hours from Chicago, Grafton is famous for its sweeping scenic views and the vibrant downtown area.
+Located under an hour from St. Louis, Missouri, and five hours from Chicago, Grafton is famous for its sweeping scenic views and vibrant downtown area.

 Best Outdoor Adventures in Southern Illinois for Families